Metal Over The Old Roof

-I do always suggest a new layer of underlayment over the old shingles.
+I do always suggest a new layer of underlayment over the old roof shingles.

 As far as ventilation — attic ventilation is a great way to increase the health and energy efficiency of your home.
 It helps avoid the buildup of heat and moisture.
 Most metal roofs fit very well with ridge or other vents.